Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Higher-Order Taylor Series for Perturbation Propagation

-Higher-order STTs require $\sum_{i=2}^{m} n^i$ terms to adequately capture the nonlinear effects, where $m$ is the STT order and $n$ is the number of states.
-As it is computationally expensive to integrate the $\sum_{i=1}^{m+1} n^i$ variational equations for an $m^{\text{th}}$-order STT and can be complex to perform tensor contractions to propagate perturbations (or moments of a distribution for an uncertainty propagation application), constructing a reduced-dimension representation of the STTs is advantageous.
-Boone and McMahon observed that many of the higher-order STT terms are negligible for orbital equations of motion~\cite{boone_directional_2023}.
+As discussed above, reducing the dimensionality of the STTs is beneficial.
+Multiple studies have found that many of the higher-order STT terms are negligible for orbital equations of motion~\cite{boone_directional_2023,vittaldev_multidirectional_2016}.
 The central challenge that follows is to construct a reduced-dimension STT that has a similar effect to the full STT when used for perturbation propagation.

 DSTTs are constructed through aligning the STTs with sensitive directions in the dynamics and neglecting the STT terms in the stable directions.
 Let $\mathbf{R}_{[p]} \in \mathbb{R}^{l\times n}$, where $l\leq n$, be a linear transformation matrix where $l$ is the number of sensitive directions and $p$ is the DSTT order, which is the same as the STT order it is constructed from.
-The rows of $\mathbf{R}_{[p]}$ are the orthogonal sensitive directions we seek to align the STTs with.
+The rows of $\mathbf{R}_{[p]}$ are the orthogonal sensitive directions with which we seek to align the STTs.
 The DSTTs propagate the reduced-dimension perturbation $\delta \mathbf{y} = \mathbf{R}_{[p]} \delta \mathbf{x}$ through time instead of the full state $\delta \mathbf{x}$.
-The STT derivatives are taken with respect to the state vector $\mathbf{x} \in \mathbb{R}^n$, as seen in \cref{eqn:stt_def}, whereas the DSTTs can be seen as ``rotated'' STTs such that their derivatives are taken with respect to another basis, $\mathbf{y} \in \mathbb{R}^l$.
-The second- and third- order DSTTs can be obtained from the STTs by employing the chain rule, using the relations \cite{boone_directional_2023},
+The STT derivatives are taken with respect to the state vector $\mathbf{x} \in \mathbb{R}^n$, as seen in \cref{eqn:stt_def}, whereas the DSTTs can be seen as ``rotated and projected'' STTs such that their derivatives are taken with respect to another basis, $\mathbf{y} \in \mathbb{R}^l$.
+The second- and third-order DSTTs can be obtained from the STTs by employing the chain rule, using the relations \cite{boone_directional_2023},